George Kloska

-George Kloska (born 16 November 1999) is an English professional rugby union player who plays as a prop for Premiership Rugby club Bristol Bears.
+George Kloska (born 16 November 1999) is an English professional rugby union player who plays as a prop for PREM Rugby club Bristol Bears.

 Career

 Kloska joined the Bristol academy at the age of 13 and made his club debut against Leinster 'A' in the 2017–18 British and Irish Cup.
 He joined the Senior Academy in 2019 making his league debut for the senior side coming off the bench against Newcastle Falcons on the final day of the 2018–19 Premiership Rugby season.

-On New Year's Day 2021, Kloska made his first League start against Newcastle Falcons again, where he scored a try and was named Man of the Match.
+On New Year's Day 2021, Kloska made his first League start against Newcastle again, where he scored a try and was named Man of the Match.
 He has spent time on loan at Old Redcliffians, Dings Crusaders, Bedford Blues, Hartpury College.
 In December 2022 he extended his contract with Bristol.

 In February 2025 Kloska started for England A in a victory over Ireland Wolfhounds.
+Later that year in June 2025 he was called up to a training camp for the senior England squad by coach Steve Borthwick.

-In June 2025 Kloska was called up to a training camp for the senior England squad by Steve Borthwick.
+Kloska was included in the senior England squad for the inaugural 2026 Nations Championship.
+On 11 July 2026, he made his Test debut as a substitute against Fiji at Hill Dickinson Stadium.